bryanhorstmann/nut-configs/README.md

 # NUT Configs
 My configs and setup to get NUT running on my ubuntu desktop with an Mecer ME-2000-VU.

-This guide previously gave instructions on setting up an Eaton 5E.
-Those can be found here:
+This guide previously contained instructions on setting up an Eaton 5E.
+Those can be found in the [eaton-5e](https://github.com/bryanhorstmann/nut-configs/tree/eaton-5e) tag.

 ## Configs
 ### bin